 With your cat freshly bathed and de-flead, you can tackle the larger issue at hand – your home.
 Wherever your cat sleeps, lounges or frequents around your house is likely infested with fleas and eggs and must be deep cleaned.

 Wash Bedding, Cushions, and Curtains

-Anything you suspect that has been affected by fleas, including your pet’s bedding, your own bedding, blankets, couch cushions, curtains or other cloth materials, needs to be washed in laundry detergent and hot water!
+Anything you suspect has been affected by fleas, including your pet’s bedding, your own bedding, blankets, couch cushions, curtains or other cloth materials, needs to be washed in laundry detergent and hot water!
 Strip everything and toss it in the laundry.

 It can take a few days to a week to rid your house completely of fleas, so you’ll want to routinely wash these items.
-For areas that you cannot strip and launder, apply a flea spray or powder regularly.
+For the areas you cannot strip and launder, apply a flea spray or powder regularly.

 Vacuum, Vacuum, Vacuum

 Next, you’ll want to vacuum every day for a few days to a week or whenever you can confidently say the infestation has cleared.
 Vacuum everything – carpets, hardwood floors, tiles, upholstered furniture, and dark crevices around your home where flea larvae and eggs could be hiding out!